aorkney/TinyBirds/README.md

 Fig_var_stru_01_12_2024.R
 >> Figure 1
+(This script will run in under 5 minutes)

 Salami_slicer_01_11_2024.R
 >> Figure 2 and 3
-(this script is more computationally intensive and it may take some time to run)
+(This script is more computationally intensive and it may take about an hour to complete; the user is advised to take advantage of the data-saving option to minimise time spent re-running this script)

 Dm_plots_01_11_2024.R
 >> Figure 4
+(This script should take less than 15 minutes to run)

 Description of analysis:
 The scripts here interrogate a dataset of skeletal proportions/ bone sizes across a broad sample of 228 extant bird species,